aerickt/lapwing-for-beginners/src/Chapter-14.md

 #### Plover's steno engine and folded suffix keys

 This technique of including a suffix key in the last stroke is "baked" into the English steno engine in Plover.
-If you try to write the stroke `HAEPZ`, you will find that it outputs "happies".
+To illustrate this, writing the stroke `HAEPZ`, will output "happies".
 However, this isn't actually defined in the Lapwing dictionary:

 ![](img/14-haepz.png)